thals1992/wX-Qt/README.md

 ## Bugs (that might never get fixed)
 * In Nexrad when zooming out of in, it does not stay centered.
 * On initial nexrad launch it is not centered on radar site.
 Usage after this is fine.
-* At times if a thread gets stuck it will not exit properly, **recommendation is to always start program from command line**.
+* At times if a network thread gets stuck it will not exit properly (you can just control-C from the terminal window to exit), **recommendation is to always start program from command line**.

 ## Help
 From the main screen and nexrad radar do `Ctrl-/` (? key) to get keyboard shortcuts.
 Mouse over on some icons will sometimes show a label or shortcut as well.